Kinect Star Wars: Reception

 Kinect Star Warss Galactic Dance-off mode was the subject of both praise and criticism from reviewers.

 Kinect Star Wars received "mixed or average" reviews, according to review aggregator website Metacritic.
 It appeared on multiple lists of the worst Star Wars games ever developed.

 Anthony Gallegos of IGN felt that the game was simply a collection of minigames instead of the larger "Jedi epic fans are dying for."
 Meanwhile, Liam Martin of Digital Spy maintained that there was a strong sense of effort from the developer, and to simply "call Kinect Star Wars a mini-game compilation would be to do it a disservice."
-Martin praised the games setting, which is narrated by R2-D2 and C-3PO.
+Martin praised the game's setting, which is narrated by R2-D2 and C-3PO.
 He did concede, however, that certain elements of the game's controls were unresponsive at times, and that this could cause frustrations to players.
 Jonathan Deesing of G4 gave the game's Rancor Rampage and Galactic Dance-off modes high marks.
 He stated that some modes might feel tiresome to players, and noted that, during his time playing the podracing mode, he would sit in a chair to minimize fatigue and to feel further immersed.
 He, however, criticized the game's graphics for resembling that of a Wii game.
 In a more critical review Brad Shoemaker from Giant Bomb stated, "It doesn't matter who you claim Kinect Star Wars is for, it's a shoddy product on almost every level".

 Lorenzo Veloria of GamesRadar praised the game for seldom having to repeat a move (e.g. a kick and a lightsaber slash) to make the action work and making one of the best uses of the Kinect in an action game.
 Justin McElroy of Polygon criticized the Jedi Destiny mode for imprecise blocking controls, the repetitive combat formula, and limited strategy.
 Mark Walton of GameSpot praised the Galactic Dance-off mode for being "silly" and "comical fun", but criticized the lightsaber duels for being slow-paced and the storyline for being a derivative of the original trilogy.
 The "I'm Han Solo" routine in the Galactic Dance-off mode was considered an absurd addition to the game.

 Kinect Star Wars debuted at number one on the UK All Formats Chart, making it the first Kinect-exclusive game to do so in the UK.
 It was also the first Star Wars game to top the charts since 2008.